ep2p/row-client/README.md

     });
 ```

 Check `RowClientConfig` for more config parameters.
-For example you can pass handshake headers throw configuration:
+For example you can pass handshake headers through configuration:

 ```
 RowClient rowClient = new RowWebsocketClient(RowClientConfig.builder()